Harsh0707/paper-deploymentpattern/README.md

 In order to simplify the steps involved in creating a server image, we choose Hashicorp’s Packer.
 These were a few simple reasons why Packer was the obvious choice:

- # Supports multiple platforms such as Amazon EC2, OpenStack, VMware and VirtualBox
+ * Supports multiple platforms such as Amazon EC2, OpenStack, VMware and VirtualBox
- # It’s easy to use and is mostly automated
+ * It’s easy to use and is mostly automated
- # It supports Puppet Enterprise as a provisioner, and we at MHE LOVE Puppet!
+ * It supports Puppet Enterprise as a provisioner, and we at MHE LOVE Puppet!
- # It’s written in Go and is created by the same guys that did Serf, Consul, and Vagrant (which are amazing)
+ * It’s written in Go and is created by the same guys that did Serf, Consul, and Vagrant (which are amazing)

+#### Challenges with Packer
+We encountered two specific challengers with Packer we will need to overcome:

+ * Testing the Packer-built server images
+ * Automating the build and test process